tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.bucket_discovery(bucket_id)

     Search for the bucket in the whole cluster.
-If the bucket wasn’t found, it’s likely that it doesn’t exist.
+If the bucket is not found, it is likely that it does not exist.
 The bucket might also be moved during rebalancing and currently is in the RECEIVING state.

     :param bucket_id: a bucket identifier